krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

 Event: create_ticket
 payload: { inquiry_id, tag_id }
 callback: ({payload}) => {
-    1. check first from that ticket is already created or not
+    1. check ticket is already created or not
         - get record from tickets by tag_id and inquiry_id, if record found, then throw the error
         - Error:
             - the ticket is already created with the same inquiry_id and tag_id
-    2. create the ticket first
+    2. create the ticket,
         - { inquiry_id, tag_id, status: "CREATED", created_at, updated_at }
-        Validation: the ticket status should be CREATED
-    3. call the assign_ticket function and pass ticket_id parameter from the newly created ticket's response object }
+    3. call the assign_ticket function and pass ticket record parameter from the newly created ticket's response object }

 Function: assign_ticket
-parameters: { ticket_id }
+parameters: { ticket }
 defination: ({parameters}) => {
-    1. get the ticket record from tickets by ticket_id
+    1. Try to find active team by specifying the tag available in the ticket
-    2. if record found, then
+    2. if there is active team:
-        - check the status, it should be "CREATED" and the assignee field should have null value
-        - Error: the ticket is already assigned, closed, resolved
+        - try to find the available active member (who is not assigned with any other ticket)
+            - if member is found, assign the ticket (update ticket record's assignee field with member, assigned_at with current time)
-    3. if no record found, then throw an error that no ticket is found
+            - if no member is found:
-    4. find the team by tag_id and status="ACTIVE" from "teams" entity
-        Validation: tag_id should be valid
-        Error: tag_id not found, team is not found, team is deactivated
-    5. get all team members from the "team_members" by team_id & status="ACTIVE"
-        Validation: team should not be an empty
-        Error: no member found, no active member found
-    6. find a member_id(s) from point 2's response which are not in "tickets" entity as "assignee" field
+                - leave the ticket as unassigned
-    4. if there is more than 0 member_id(s), then
+    3. if there is no active team:
-        - use the first member_id from the array
-        - update the ticket record from tickets entity by updating the fields assignee and status
-            - assignee: member_id, status: "IN PROGRESS", updated_at, assigned_at
-    5. if you get the empty array/no record, then return;
+        - leave the ticket as unassigned
 }